-Projected # of programs offered annually:

-Current # of programs offered annually: Year 1: Year 2:

-9 12 15

-Describe how the project will result in increased number or programs offered by the applicant:

-Curlers want to curl.
-The condition of the ice is directly related to how many curlers are in leagues, bonspiels, drop-in and learn-to-curl events.
-It is easier to promote new leagues, learn-to-curl events, drop-in and tournaments if the ice is in good condition.

-Describe how the applicant will track this information to ensure the accuracy of key deliverables reporting:
+Projected # of programs offered annually: Current # of programs offered annually: Year 1: Year 2: 9 12 15 Describe how the project will result in incr Curlers want to curl.
+The condition of th learn-to-curl events.
+It is easier to prom condition. e ice is directly related to how many curlers are in leagues, bonspiels, drop-in and I tournaments if the ice is in good Describe how the applicant will track this i The Curling Club tracks the number of p

-The Curling Club tracks the number of programs the facility holds in detail.
-We will continue to do so.